sciple/metadata-app/README.md

 ## TO DO

 - [PRIORITY] Highlight downstream information upon clicking a field
+- [PRIORITY] Experiment timeline design (connect treatment and experiment to visualize timeline)
 - [CRITICAL] Add global layer (save, load, clear, lock)
 - [CRITICAL] Audit logging of changes
 - [CRITICAL] connect cage IDs to assign the cages to the same group/treatment
 - [CRITICAL] Import data (_.csv_, ._xls_) from AMS export
 - Global stats (cages/subjects per treatment/experiment)
-- Experiment timeline design (node)
 - Export the data as JSON-LD
 - Offset newly created windows
 - Limit number of windows that can be created